222.657.01 Food and Nutrition Policy

 - Academic Year:

 - East Baltimore

 There are no formal prerequisites for taking the course; however, students are expected to be familiar with the basic principles of nutrition.
 Students are strongly encouraged to broaden their reading in the subjects related to the nutritional problems and policies that are addressed in the course in order to fully participate in class discussions and in order to prepare a paper critiquing a specific food or nutrition policy.

 Examines the policy making process underlying large-scale governmental, bilateral, and multilateral agency policies and initiatives that directly or indirectly affect 1) the availability and quality of food and 2) the health and nutrition status of populations.
 Draws examples from the United States as well as low and middle income countries.
 Faculty and guest lecturers with diverse experience in developing and implementing food and nutrition policies lead the discussions.

 - Learning Objectives:

-- Identify food and nutrition problems amenable to policy intervention and the various policy options that are commonly used to address population-level problems
+- Identify food and nutrition problems amenable to policy intervention and describe the epidemiological scope and the social, political and economic determinants that have implications for policy formation

 - Methods of Assessment: